 3. Dummies give you a break from feedingMany babies want to keep sucking even when they've had enough milk.
 Dummies can prevent you over-feeding or having your baby permanently attached to your breast!

-WARNING: Sucking on a dummy rather than a breast can mess up the mothers' milk supply in very young babies.
+WARNING: Sucking on a dummy rather than a breast can interfere with the mothers' milk supply in very young babies.
 For this reason breastfed babies shouldn't be given a dummy until they're at least four weeks old.

-4. They can reduce the risk of cot deathAccording to The Foundation for the Study of Infant Deaths settling your baby to sleep with a dummy - even for naps - can reduce the risk of cot death, even if it falls out while they're asleep, For more information go to www.sids.org.uk
+4. They can reduce the risk of cot deathAccording to The Foundation for the Study of Infant Deaths settling your baby to sleep with a dummy - even for naps - can reduce the risk of cot death, even if it falls out while they're asleep.

 When should the dummy go?Experts are divided on this.
 Here's what they say: